I Got The Viral "Diamond" Haircut & I've Never Felt More Like Myself

 @kirstyeelizabeth Nobody does layers better 👌🏻 @mvanclarke (gifted appointment) #haircut #mvanclarke #diamonddrycut ♬ Darling - Trees and Lucy

-Beauty content creators on TikTok are calling the diamond dry haircut "the best haircut in the world" and a handful have even referred to Van Clarke as "the best hairdresser in London."
-It makes sense: The various transformations shared online are captivating.
-In a flick of the wrist, each person’s hair gains twice as much volume, thanks to a few expertly crafted layers.
-Then there’s the glasslike shine.
+Beauty content creators on TikTok are calling the diamond dry haircut "the best haircut in the world" and a handful have even referred to Van Clarke as "the best hairdresser in London".
+It makes sense: the various transformations shared online are captivating.
+With a flick of the wrist, each person’s hair gains twice as much volume thanks to a few expertly crafted layers.
+Then there’s the glass-like shine.
 The result is reminiscent of the swooshy cuts that dominated the '90s (think: Cindy Crawford or Rachel Green in Friends).

 As a beauty journalist with a penchant for all things hair, I felt obliged to book in myself.